Neural Clustering Processes: Application: spike sorting with NCP

-On the real data test set, NCP uncovered dozens of neurons not identified by a state-of-the-art sorting algorithm \cite{pachitariu2016kilosort} (see Sup.
-Material E for details).
-Critically, NCP is able to separate spike clusters with amplitude as low as $3 \times$ the standard deviation of the noise into plausible units that are not mere scaled version of each other but have distinct shapes on different channels (see Figure~\ref{fig:spike_sorting}-right panel).
-These preliminary results show substantial promise for incorporating NCP into a production-scale spike sorting pipeline.
+\textbf{Probabilistic clustering of ambiguous small spikes.} Sorting small spikes has been challenging due to the low SNR and increased uncertainty of cluster assignment.
+By efficient GPU-parallelized posterior sampling of cluster labels, NCP is able to handle the clustering uncertainty by producing multiple plausible clustering configurations.
+Figure~\ref{fig:spikesorting_smallspikes} shows examples where NCP separates spike clusters with amplitude as low as 3-4$\times$ the standard deviation of the noise into plausible units that are not mere scaled version of each other but have distinct shapes on different channels. f

-Finally, we describe in Sup.
-Material F a generalization of NCP to handle data in which the per-cluster parameters (e.g., the cluster means) are nonstationary in time, as a step towards addressing the important problem of spike sorting in the presence of electrode drift \cite{calabrese2011kalman,ks2,shan2017model}.